pantuza/jsoncat/README.md

-jsoncat
+Jsoncat
 =======

 ### Description
-Json pretty-print parser based on a recursive lexical analyser
+Json pretty-print parser based on a recursive lexical analyser.
+The parser was based on the specification defined at [json.org](http://json.org).
+The input file is parsed to build a json object.
+If the object is correct, it will be pretty-printed to standard output.

 ### Usage
 Jsoncat parses a json that comes from a pipe to stdin.
 For example, parsing a request: